Lines and Opposition in Lie Incidence Geometries of Exceptional Type: Points and lines of hexagonic Lie incidence geometries

 For any ordered pair of lines $(L,M)$, we call each point of $L$ distinct from the projection point, if it exists, a \emph{free point (for $(L,M)$)}; hence if there is no projection point, every point is free.

 We define the following order $0<1<\frac32<2<3$.
-We have the following lemma. \begin{lem} Let $L,M\in\cL$ be two lines of an exceptional hexagonic Lie incidence geometry $\Delta=(X,\cL)$.
-Let $x\in L$ be a free point for $(L,M)$.
-Then there exists a line $K$ through $x$, not locally opposite $L$ at $x$, such that, if $\delta(L,M)=(abcd)$, then whenever $L'\ni x$ is locally opposite $K$ at $x$, then $\delta(L',M)=(cdef)$, for some $e,f$, if $c\leq d$, otherwise $\delta(L',M)=(dcef)$, where $(cdef)$ or $(dcef)$ is determined according to \emph{\cref{table}}.
+We have the following lemma, where we denote the set of mutual positions of two lines, enumerated above in \textbf{Class I} up to \textbf{Class IV}, as $\mathcal{D}$. \begin{lem} For every $D \in\mathcal{D}$, there exists a unique $D'\in\mathcal{D}$ such that \begin{compactenum} \item[$(*)$] for every pair of lines $(L, M )$ with $\delta(L, M ) = D$ and every free point $x \in L$, there exists a line $K$ through $x$ not locally opposite $L$ at $x$ and such that $\delta(L',M) = D'$ for every line $L' \ni x$ locally opposite $K$ at $x$. \end{compactenum} The function that maps every $D \in \mathcal{D}$ onto the unique distance $D' \in \mathcal{D}$ that satisfies property $(*)$ is as described by the first column of arrows in \emph{\cref{table}}.
 Applying this assertion to $(L',M)$ again and again, we eventually arrive at an opposite pair.
 In \emph{\cref{table}}, we list the consecutive distances when we apply this algorithm.
 The penultimate column lists the local mutual position of $L$ and $K$ (with respect to the first arrow in the row), and the last column mentions when $K$ is not unique. \end{lem}

 \begin{proof} We have to treat the 26 cases one by one.
 However, some cases are immediate or at least easy, and we skip those.
 It concerns many of the cases where $K=L$, namely $\{1\}$, $\{3\}$, $\{6\}$, $\{12\}$.
 Other cases are easy once one knows $K$, and we only give that information below.
 Basically, $K$ can always be thought of as a kind of projection of $M$ onto $x$.
 In cases $\{12\}$, $\{15\}$, $\{16\}$ and $\{17\}$, the point $x$ is opposite some point of $M$, and then $K$ is really that projection, and so these cases are straightforward and we skip them, too.
 More tricky cases are treated in full detail.
 It concerns in particular the cases that cannot occur in type $\mathsf{F_4}$.